wking/ccon/examples/good/pivot-root/README.md

 9. [`/run`][run] for compliance with the [FHS 3.0][FHS-3.0].
 10. [`/tmp`][tmp] for compliance with the [FHS 3.0][FHS-3.0].

-## Outstanding issues

-### Mounting cgroups

-The sysfs mount is owned by root (which is mapped to the [overflow user 65534 in the user namespace][user_namespaces.7]), so the container process cannot create new directories underneath `/sys`.
-And mounting a [cgroup][cgroups] filesystem to an existing directory inside the container failed with:

-    / # mkdir /tmp/cgroup
-    / # mount -n -t cgroup none /tmp/cgroup
-    mount: permission denied (are you root?)

-even when I retained all my [user-namespace-granted capabailities][user_namespaces.7].

 [BusyBox]: http://www.busybox.net/
 [cgroups]: https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt
 [dev]: http://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s06.html